 - Closing or avoiding restaurants, bars and any other non-essential public places

-Remember that often, those with coronavirus can be asymptotic – showing no symptoms.
+Remember that those with coronavirus can be asymptomatic– showing no symptoms.
 So, even if you are feeling fine and are not experiencing any of the symptoms of coronavirus, you could still be a carrier of COVID-19 and be a potential threat to others.

-When you practice good social distancing techniques or self-quarantine, you’re doing your part to help protect the health of the community.
+Staying informed and continuing to practice these infection control tactics can slow the rate of a virus.
+It’s important to do our best to continue flattening the curve.
+When you practice good physical distancing techniques or self-quarantine, you’re doing your part to help protect the health of the community.